The process for moving the SQL database used by JAMS does not require reinstalling JAMS.

 - If you have a failover server, change the 2 to a 1 in the query (IE: JAMSMachine2 to JAMSMachine1), then execute the query again.

-- You will need to truncate the Failover table of the JAMS database if not in a failover configuration.
+- You will need to truncate the Failover table of the JAMS database regardless of failover configuration.

 5. Restart the JAMS Scheduler service from the Windows control panel services applet.